 Looking for small business funding but aren’t sure where to turn?
-Let us introduce you to 401(k) Business Financing (also known as ROBS), a funding options that allows you to tap your retirement funds tax and penalty-free to financing your business.
+Let us introduce you to 401(k) business financing (also known as Rollovers for Business Start-ups or ROBS), a funding options that allows you to tap into your retirement funds tax and penalty-free to finance your business.
 Sound too good to be true?
 It’s not, we promise.
-In this in-depth, complete guide to ROBS, you’ll learn everything there is to know about this unique and viable business financing solution.
+In this in-depth, complete guide to Rollovers for Business Start-ups, you’ll learn everything there is to know about this unique and viable business financing solution.

 Coming Up Short While Sitting on a Goldmine

 All too often, aspiring business owners turn only to the funding sources they’re familiar with.
-A recent survey of entrepreneurs reveals that over fifty percent used personal checking and savings accounts to fund their business.
-This is an excellent option, if you need less than $50,000 to get started.
-But for business ventures that cost more, most entrepreneurs are out of luck.
-After all, not many of us are sitting on a few hundred thousand extra dollars.
+A recent survey of entrepreneurs by Guidant Financial revealed that over fifty percent used personal checking and savings accounts to fund their business.
+While this is an excellent option if you have enough cash on hand to get started, most entrepreneurs are out of luck.

 The next logical step most entrepreneurs turn to is a bank loan.
-You got your mortgage from a bank, why should a business loan be any different?
-While SBA loans can be an excellent source of funding, only about 25 percent of applicant are approved.
-If you’re one of the lucky recipients, you’ll still need to bring 20 to 30 percent down payment – and collateralize your home.
-If you’re denied an SBA loan, don’t have cash for the down payment or aren’t interested in collateralizing your home, your options are further limited.
+You got your mortgage from a bank – why should a business loan be any different?
+Loans guaranteed by the Small Business Administration can be an excellent source of funding, but only about 25 percent of applicants are approved.
+If you’re one of the lucky recipients, you’ll still need to bring a 20 to 30 percent down payment – and collateralize your home.
+If you’re denied an SBA loan, don’t have cash for the down payment or aren’t interested in collateralizing your home, your business funding options are further limited.

-Thankfully, there another option.
-Let’s take a look behind door number three: the pre-tax retirement funds you’ve been steadily building since entering the workforce.
-Your 401(k) or IRA is an untapped mountain of cash, and is the bases for 401(k) Business Financing.
-This little-known financing solution, formally known as Rollovers for Business Start-ups, is a debt-free option that thousands of entrepreneurs across the country have used to make their business dreams a reality.
+Thankfully, there’s another option that allows you to leverage the pre-tax retirement funds you’ve been steadily building since entering the workforce.
+Your 401(k) or IRA is an untapped mountain of cash and is the bases for 401(k) business financing.
+This little-known financing solution, formally known as Rollovers for Business Start-ups (ROBS for short), is a debt-free option that thousands of entrepreneurs across the country have used to make their business dreams a reality.

 Rollovers for Business Start-Ups (ROBS) is a small business and franchise funding solution.
-ROBS involves using your 401(k), IRA or other eligible retirement accounts to provide the cash to purchase or start a business – without incurring an early withdrawal fee (if you’re younger than 59 and a half) or taxation.
+It involves using your 401(k), IRA or other eligible retirement accounts as capital to start or buy a business – without incurring an early withdrawal fee (if you’re younger than 59 and a half) or tax penalties.

-ROBS is most commonly used by individuals who do not have the cash on hand to outright purchase the business — which is most of us, let’s be real.
-It is also great for people don’t want to go into debt and/or collateralize their home or other personal assets.
-It is an ideal funding method for those who have $50,000 or more in their retirement fund and want to invest in themselves instead of the stock market.
+ROBS is most commonly used by individuals who do not have the cash on hand to outright purchase their business — which is the case for most entrepreneurs.
+It’s also great for aspiring business owners who may not qualify for a business loan, those who don’t want to go into debt and/or those who don’t want to collateralize their home or other personal assets.
+It’s an ideal funding method for those who have $50,000 or more in their retirement fund and want to grow their retirement funds by investing in themselves and their entrepreneurial dreams instead of the stock market.